-We take the number of patients who have acquired In-Hospital Non-Aspiration Pneumonia while in hospital, with a LOS > 2 days, and divide it by the total number of discharged acute care inpatients (excluding Mental Health and Substance Use and patients with a LOS < 2 days) from that hospital.
+We take the number of patients who have acquired In-Hospital Non-Aspiration Pneumonia while in hospital, with a LOS >= 2 days, and divide it by the total number of discharged acute care inpatients (excluding Mental Health and Substance Use and patients with a LOS < 2 days) from that hospital.
 The rate we report is per 1,000 patient discharges.

-Our Performance e Target 10.1 🔷 <= 7.3 Unit of Measure: Infections per 1,000 Discharges Performance timeline: Data Source: 2021/2022 Med2020 Abstracting and Coding system
+Our Performance Target

+9.5 🔷 <= 7.3

+Unit of Measure: Infections per 1,000 Discharges Performance timeline: Apr 1 - Jul 21, 2022 Data Source: Med2020 Abstracting and Coding syste

+Target Source: FHA Internal